matthewwachter/td-sourcerer/README.md

 Each source is provided a **Follow Action** parameter that defines what happens when the source is done playing.
 Sourcerer can automatically play the next source or go to another source by index or name.
 For those of you familiar with Ableton, this can be thought of as _clip follow actions_.

 The user must define when the source is done playing by setting the **Done On** parameter.
-The method of triggering a Follow Action depends on the **Source Type**.
+The options available for this parameter choice depend on the selected **Source Type**.

 - **File**
 	- Timer,